Cai Jinbiao

 Cai Jinbiao (蔡锦标; born 1954) is a former Chinese international footballer who played as a defender.
-He represented Guangdong FC where he won the 1979 Chinese league title as well as playing for the Chinese national football team in the 1980 Asian Cup.
+He represented Guangdong team where he won the 1979 Chinese league title as well as playing for the China national football team in the 1980 Asian Cup.

 Playing career

-At an early age Cai Jinbiao would be accepted in a specialist sports school within Xingning, Guangdong before he started his career playing for the Guangdong youth team where he would soon be promoted to the senior team in 1974.
-Despite his relatively short height for a defender he would go on to establish himself as an extremely effective defender and receive the nickname "Steel head" by the local fans.
+At an early age, Cai Jinbiao would be accepted in a specialist sports school within Xingning, Guangdong.
+This was before he started his career playing for the Guangdong youth team where he would soon be promoted to the senior team in 1974.

+Despite his relatively short height for a defender, he would go on to establish himself as an extremely effective defender and receive the nickname "Steel head" by the local fans.
 He would soon receive his first call-up to the Chinese national team by the manager Nian Weisi while back at his club Cai's free-kick skills and jumping ability would then go on to see Guangdong FC win their first ever Chinese league title at the end of the 1979 league season.